rishimaa/3rdrepo/README.md

 input : user's sunsign and email id

-output : an email is sent to the users
+output : an email is sent to the user